InclusiveEducationTUDelft/InclusiveEducationTUDelft/data/tips/group-composition.md

-# Make students with different demograhpics work with eachother
+# Learn students to work in diverse groups

 Be mindful about how you make groups, such that people are not singled out but also learn to worktogether with a diverse group of students.